showeimer/react_earthquake/README.md

 Create a folder called styles inside of your src directory for style sheets.

-In the public directory, open the index.html file and add the following <link> tag under the last link in the <head> : <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-alpha.6/css/bootstrap.min.css" integrity="sha384-rwoIResjU2yc3z8GV/NPeZWAv56rSmLldC3R/AZzGRnGxQQKnKkoFVhFQhNUwEyJ" crossorigin="anonymous">
+In the public directory, open the index.html file and add the following <link> tag under the last link in the '<head>' : '<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-alpha.6/css/bootstrap.min.css" integrity="sha384-rwoIResjU2yc3z8GV/NPeZWAv56rSmLldC3R/AZzGRnGxQQKnKkoFVhFQhNUwEyJ" crossorigin="anonymous">'

-Add a class of container-fluid to your <div id="root"></div> in your index.html.
+Add a class of container-fluid to your '<div id="root"></div>' in your index.html.

 Move your App.js file in to your components folder.